 Email body is the message that the sender wants to transmit.
-Envelope contains different commands that SMTP can interpret.
+The envelope contains different commands that SMTP can interpret.
 The following are some of the commands that you need to know:

-- RCPT To: Sets the message recipient.
-Can be used multiple times to deliver a message to many people at the same time.
+- RCPT To: Adds the message recipient.
+It is used multiple times, to deliver a message to multiple people simultaneously.

-- DATA: Informs server that message data which includes email header and body text shall be sent along with the rest of the fields.
+- DATA: Informs mail-server that message data, which includes email header and body text, shall be sent along with the rest of the fields.

-It's important to remember that email headers are not part of SMTP protocol.
-They are used by email clients to display emails in standard formats.
+It's important to remember that email headers are not part of the SMTP protocol.
+Email clients use them to display emails in a standard format.
 The following are some email headers that you need to know:

-- From: Sets the visible sender.
-This email address can be different than MAIL FROM email address.
+From: Adds a sender.
+This email address can be different than the MAIL FROM email address.

-- To: Sets the visible recipient.
+To: Adds the recipient(s).
 This can be different than RCPT TO content.

 This is an example of SMTP communication: